 In this guide, we’ll explain when you need one, what it costs, and how to handle the process with confidence.

-It's important to check early in the planning process.
-If an agreement is required, you’ll need to serve notice and allow time for consent.
 To explore the options available, see our guide to types of loft conversions.

 The cost of a party wall agreement can vary depending on the scope of your loft conversion and how your neighbours respond.
 In most cases, you’ll need to cover the fees for a surveyor, and sometimes more than one if there’s a dispute.